Late Summer Staycation Ideas

 Summer has finally arrived, and we’ve all had the chance to enjoy some lovely weather over the past few weeks.
 The sunshine has meant there’s no need to head abroad if you want to hit the beach, and with more warm weather predicted for the rest of the summer, there has never been a better time to plan a staycation.

 But besides the obvious beach resort choices, you may be struggling for ideas when it comes to places to explore.
-If this sounds like you, then you needn’t worry, as we’ve pulled together a little roundup of some of our favourite parts of the UK to give you a little bit of inspiration!
+If this sounds like you, then you needn’t worry.
+We’ve pulled together a little roundup of some of our favourite parts of the UK to give you a little bit of inspiration for late summer staycation ideas!

 Enjoy The Lake District